tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 # What is a Monad?

-A Monad defines a way to sequence computations.
-For example, in Haskell, the `Eq` type class allows equality operations for various types.
-While commonly used for numbers and strings, the concept of equality can be extended to other data types.
-For instance, we could define equality for a hypothetical `Fruit` type, allowing comparisons between apples and oranges.
-Essentially, any type can be compared for equality as long as an appropriate `Eq` implementation exists.

-Similarly, the [Monad](https://wiki.haskell.org/All_About_Monads) class introduces the `>>=` (bind) operator:
+The [Monad](https://wiki.haskell.org/All_About_Monads) type class defines a way to sequence computations.
+It introduces the `>>=` (bind) operator.
+The only operator which is worthy enough to become part of the Haskell logo.

 ```haskell
 class Monad m where